tueimage/LVI-Detection/README.md

   <br>
   <em>Figure 2: Left: A WSI with predictions from Swin-Small.
 Right: The same WSI with predictions from GigaPath.
 The predicted LVI locations are highlighted with red boxes, while the ground-truth LVI locations are marked with green boxes.</em>
 </p>

+## Acknowledgements
+This project uses the code and pre-trained weights provided by [GigaPath](https://github.com/prov-gigapath/prov-gigapath) and [timm](https://github.com/huggingface/pytorch-image-models).
+We have modified the original code to adapt it for our specific task of LVI detection in breast cancer whole-slide images.

+We thank the GigaPath and timm library teams for making their code and model weights publicly available.

 ## Reference